floundernews/floundernews.github.io/_articles/2024/12/2024-12-12-ban-google.md

 order: 2
 ---

-### TDSB Announces Decision to Ban Google From Its WI-FI

 {% include image.html image=page.image %}

 TORONTO, ON-- The TDSB has just recently announced their decision to ban all Google products-- that includes the Google browser, Google Drive, and Google Classroom-- from all TDSB Wi-Fi networks.